Extracting Medication Changes in Clinical Narratives using Pre-trained Language Models: Appendix

-We achieve new state-of-the-art performance in \textit{event} classification with a micro-averaged F1 of 0.931 and an overall macro-averaged F1 of 0.827 over \textit{event} and \textit{attributes} using the \textit{MedIdentifiers} and \textit{MedIDTyped} approaches.
-We also report a high end-to-end performance of 0.864 F1 combining \textit{medication mention extraction} and \textit{event} and \textit{attribute} classification.
+We achieve new state-of-the-art performance in \textit{event} classification with a micro-averaged F1 of 0.931 and an overall F1 of 0.827 over \textit{event} and \textit{attributes} using the \textit{MedIdentifiers}, and \textit{MedIDTyped} approaches that outperform prior CMED prior work with significance.
+We report a high end-to-end performance of 0.803 F1 combining \textit{medication mention extraction} and \textit{event} and \textit{attribute} classification.
+On sentences containing co-occurring medications, we observe the medication-aware systems gain $0.148 \Delta F1$, and on sentences with co-occurring medications with different \textit{event} or \textit{attribute} labels, the medication-aware systems gain $0.210 \Delta F1$.
 The presented medication-aware architectures allow the models to focus on specific medication mentions and represent cases where multiple medication mentions appear in the same sentence with different \textit{events} and \textit{attributes}.
-With thorough error analysis, we discuss the error categories identified from earlier work and introduce three additional error categories.
-While we observe that the medication-aware systems classify sentences with multiple medications and medication mentions in longer sequences better than medication-agnostic systems, we are likely to improve performance by improving sentence boundary detection, leveraging inter-sentence context, and incorporating a higher level of medication change abstraction.
-The improved performance and analyses indicate that infusing medication information through proposed systems implementing data-level and architecture-level solutions hold promise for improving performance in extracting medication change from clinical text.
+With thorough error analysis, we discuss how the medication-aware architectures overcome key limitations from prior CMED work.
+The medication-aware models perform better for medication mentions in longer sentences than medication-agnostic systems.
+Additional performance gains may be achievable by improving sentence boundary detection, leveraging inter-sentence context, and incorporating a higher level of medication change abstraction.
+The improved performance and analyses indicate that infusing medication information through proposed systems implementing data-level and architecture-level solutions holds promise for improving performance in extracting medication change from clinical text.
 Including medication mention-specific representation will likely improve performance in identifying medication change with implications for enhancing clinical decision-support tools.

 \ifsubfile \fi